cs3org/OCM-API/README.md

 This process MAY be influenced by a VPN connection and/or IP allowlisting.

 Otherwise, for instance
-when a sending server allows sharing to any internet-hosted receiving server, then discovery can happen from the Receiving Server FQDN, using `https://<fqdn>/.well-known/ocm` (or `https://<fqdn>/ocm-provider`, for backwards compatibility) as the URL.
+when a sending server allows sharing to any internet-hosted receiving server, then trust can be established dynamically, and OCM API discovery can happen from the Receiving Server FQDN, using `https://<fqdn>/.well-known/ocm` (or `https://<fqdn>/ocm-provider`, for backwards compatibility) as the URL.
 The Receiving Server SHOULD provide both of these.
 See the [API specification](https://cs3org.github.io/OCM-API/docs.html?branch=develop&repo=OCM-API&user=cs3org#/paths/~1.well-known~1ocm/get) for a normative definition of both endpoints.

 To help with situations where hosting `https://<fqdn>/.well-known/ocm` or `https://<fqdn>/ocm-provider` is impractical, a further discovery mechanism MAY be provided, based on DNS `SRV` Service Records.